-And finally, another big change in Version 5 is the option to import Photoshop brushes (.abr) into Procreate.
-This is definitely an exciting possibility, and opens up a lot more options for brush collectors.
+And finally, a big change in Procreate 5 was the option to import Photoshop brushes (.abr) into Procreate.
+This opens up a lot more options for brush collectors.

 It’s a very simple process… transfer your .abr file on iCloud or Dropbox or download to your iPad.
 Open the Files app, locate your .abr file.
 Tap on it and then tap the share icon in the top right.

 You’ll see a list of apps.
-If you don’t see Procreate, scroll horizontally and you’ll see a ‘More’ option.
+If you don’t see Procreate, scroll horizontally and you’ll see a ‘More’ optional .
 Tap on that and choose ‘Open in Procreate’ from the ‘Suggested’ apps list.

 Go into a Procreate document and you’ll see the brushes is at the top of your brush library.

-You can find the brushes I used in the example here.
+You can find the brushes I used in the video example above here.